fieldtrip/website/development/merge_preproc.md

 Also all use of other low-level code for preprocessing (e.g. detrending or median filtering) should be changed to use the respective preproc_xxx function.

-The most obvious function to start in is fieldtrip/private/preproc, but other fieldtrip functions are also affected (a.o. freqsimulation->bandpassfilter and probably the older artifact detection functions).
+The most obvious function to start in is fieldtrip/private/preproc, but other FieldTrip functions are also affected (a.o. freqsimulation->bandpassfilter and probably the older artifact detection functions).

 ## To do